 - Improved cosmetic results (Less scarring)

-Learn More About Laparoscopic Hernia Repair Surgery in Chandler, AZ
+Learn More About Laparoscopic Hernia Repair Surgery

 The laparoscopic hernia repair procedure uses a laparoscope with a camera that transmits images from your abdomen to a viewing screen to guide the surgeon in using the surgical instruments to make the repair.

 A harmless gas is injected into your abdomen to inflate it to provide more room for the surgeon to work as well view of the surgical site.
 Three or four one quarter inch incisions are usually necessary for placement of the laparoscope and surgical instruments.